Category: Hashkafa

 “If labor is oppressed by great capital, the greed of the Jew is held responsible.
 If labor revolts against capital as it did in Russia-the Jew is blamed for that also.
 If he lives in a strange land, he must be persecuted and pogrommed out of it.
 If he wants to go back to his own, he must be prevented….

-Rav Chasdei Crescas (d.
-1410) writing to the community of Avignon, on the 12th of Cheshvan/19th of October 1391.
+The following was composed by Rav Chasdei Crescas (d.
+1410), writing to the community of Avignon, on the 12th of Cheshvan/19th of October 1391.

 Here he details the Spanish massacre of the summer of 1391.